aaxlee/Bigint/README.md

 example usage:

-WARNING: there is NO error handling in this function, if the minus sign is anywhere other than index 0, it will not be accounted for:
+WARNING: there is NO error handling / checks if the input string is a "valid" number in the bigint_create() function